skip to main content

 • Goldman Sachs

-• In MDL litigation of several nationwide class actions alleging that swaps dealers unlawfully conspired to block exchange trading and other competitive developments in multi-billion dollar derivatives market;
+• in MDL litigation of several nationwide class actions alleging that swaps dealers unlawfully conspired to block exchange trading and other competitive developments in multi-billion dollar derivatives market;

-• in defense of a proposed antitrust class action filed by the City of Philadelphia in the U.S. District Court, Southern District of New York, alleging that a number of major banks conspired to artificially inflate the interest rates for a type of tax-free municipal bonds balled Variable Rate Demand Obligations (VRDOs);
+• in defense of a proposed antitrust class action filed by the City of Philadelphia in the U.S. District Court, Southern District of New York, alleging that a number of major banks conspired to artificially inflate the interest rates for a type of tax-free municipal bonds called Variable Rate Demand Obligations (VRDOs);

 • in a securities fraud case relating to large bond offerings in Southeast Asia;